sdelliot/firewheel/docs/source/install/install.rst

     chmod +x install.sh
     ./install.sh

-This script will create necessary directories, installs and configures FIREWHEEL, and clone our default model component repositories.
+This script will create necessary directories, install and configure FIREWHEEL, and install our default model component repositories.
 The script will optionally install additional FIREWHEEL development dependencies by using either the ``-d`` or ``--development`` flag::

     ./install.sh -d